AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/creating-players-screens-cloud.md

 # Creating and Managing Players in Screens as a Cloud Service {#creating-players-screens-cloud}

-Once you have published the channels from your AEM Screens Project, you must create players.
+Once you have published the channels from your AEM Screens Project, you must create players from Screens Services Provider.

 A *Player* runs the player software to produce a visual output.
 It is able to control displaying a cropped, scaled, translated portion of common content or experience.
 The screen configuration is bound to a display but can be replaced in case a technical defect occurs.

+>[!NOTE]
+>You can also implement the steps mentioned in this Guide, after you have installed the Screens player.

 ## Objective {#objective}